sailor-sh/CK-X/kubelingo/TUTORIAL_LIVE_DOCKER.md

 - Lab not visible: ensure labs.json in the container includes your lab entry; restart facilitator.
 - Validation fails unexpectedly: open the validation script in the container under `/usr/src/app/assets/exams/<cat>/<id>/scripts/validation/…` and verify resource names/namespaces.
 - Assets not found on jumphost: confirm facilitator started after the lab was copied (it tars scripts on startup); restarting facilitator rebuilds `assets.tar.gz`.
+Appendix D — Overwriting an Existing Lab
+- To refresh a lab with the same ID (e.g., ckad-003):
+  1. Regenerate locally with the same ID:
+     - `python3 -m kubelingo.create_lab --lab-category ckad --lab-id 003 --topic deployment --difficulty medium --hostname ckad9999 --mock --non-interactive`
+     - Validate: `python3 kubelingo/validate_lab.py --root kubelingo/out --lab-category ckad --lab-id 003`
+  2. Copy into the facilitator and restart:
+     - `./kubelingo/install_lab.sh --category ckad --id 003`
+  3. Reopen the UI and run the lab; your updated verification steps and hostname will apply.